exasol/cloudwatch-adapter/doc/developers_guide.md

-# Cloud-Watch adapter Developers Guide
+# Cloud-Watch Adapter Developers Guide

 This guide contains information for developers of this adapter.